-Eisenmenger syndrome is most often a complication of having a hole (shunt) between two chambers of your heart.
-Here, a hole between the heart's main pumping chambers (ventricular septal defect) causes increased blood flow to the pulmonary arteries.
-Eventually the shunt irreparably damages the walls of your lung's arteries (pulmonary arteries).
-Eisenmenger syndrome occurs when the pressure in the pulmonary arteries becomes so high that it causes oxygen-poor (blue) blood to flow from the right to left ventricle and then to the body, causing cyanosis.
-The high pressure also causes the wall of your heart's right ventricle to thicken (hypertrophy).
+Eisenmenger syndrome is most often a complication of having a hole between two chambers of your heart.
+Here, a hole between the heart's main pumping chambers (ventricular septal defect) causes increased blood flow to the lungs' arteries.
+Eventually this causes these blood vessels to stiffen and narrow, leading to increased pressure in the lungs' arteries.
+The high pressure causes the walls of the left ventricle — which pumps blood to the lungs — to thicken (hypertrophy).

 Products & Services